-  Paddling the John Wesley Powell Route comes out October 1st 2018 and is now available for pre-order from local bookstores, Barnes & Noble, and Amazon.
+Paddling the John Wesley Powell Route is now available at local bookstores, Barnes & Noble, and Amazon.

 “150 years after John Wesley Powell’s Green and Colorado River expedition, Mike Bezemek does an outstanding job retracing the journey in a clear and comprehensive river guide.
 The Major would have given his left boot for a copy of this book.”

 —Tom Martin, guidebook author and co-winner of a 2007 National Outdoor Book Award